4/4 baxter is looking for volunteers for two fundraising projects:

 4/20 baxter and Ellen are looking for donations for items to sell or raffle at a 3-weekend booth at a folk music festival.
 Items are needed by May 17th.

 4/22 Lynda reported that she "had a wonderful time at the RMLA Conference.
 It was not as expected by me as it was members only so I don't think anyone took any brochures.
-We made $113 by raffling off an artistic llama from Betsy Bell and $100 in donations.
-Also we got several buckets and some halters from Mary (last name escapes me now).
+We made $113 by raffling off an artistic llama from Betsy Bell and donations $100 from Mr. and Mrs. Rivera - very generous.
+Also we got several buckets and some low end halters from Mary (last name escapes me now).
 Anyone needed small feeding buckets?

 "I learned a lot from Dr. Rob Callan and the US Forest and Agriculture management folks and got to bond with some friends and learn about some of the RMLA activities.